Foreign Language Education Minor

-The Foreign Language Education Minor enables you to complete coursework as an undergraduate in CAS that will reduce the number of credits required of a NYU Steinhardt M.A. degree in Teaching Foreign Languages that will fulfill the requirements for Initial teacher certification.
-The master's degree will require 30 credits including student teaching internships beyond the bachelor's degree.
+The Foreign Language Education Minor enables you to complete coursework as an undergraduate in CAS that will reduce the number of credits required of an NYU Steinhardt MA degree in Teaching Foreign Languages that will fulfill the requirements for initial teacher certification.
+The master's degree will require 30 credits, including student teaching internships beyond the bachelor's degree.

 Courses to be taken by CAS Language Majors as a Minor in Foreign Language Education (5 Courses, 16 Points)

 |TCHL-UE 0001||Inquiries into Teaching and Learning I (4)|